meredoth/Unity-Fluent-Debug/README.md

 Copy UnityFluentDebug folder to you Unity Assets folder.

-If you want speech support build the dll from the WindowsTTS folder and add the WindowsTTS.dll to your Unity Assets folder.
+If you want speech support, build the dll from the WindowsTTS folder and add the WindowsTTS.dll to your Unity Assets folder.

 ## Simple Usage